About the Centre

 Our Recent Accomplishments

 We live in a new era and certainly the Programs at Mount Newton Centre change as the health districts begin to provide services.
 Mount Newton Centre continues to explore and initiate specialized programs to meet the changing needs of our seniors and families.
-We are proud to have been awarded ‘Peninsula’s Choice for Seniors Best Seniors’ Care & Services in 2018 which recognizes our commitment to excellence.
+We are proud to have been awarded ‘Peninsula’s Choice for Seniors Best Seniors’ Care & Services in 2018 and 2021 which recognizes our commitment to excellence.